 45. Details of the Board responsible for assessing the external auditor and the regular intervals when said assessment is carried out.
-As set out in section 40 above.

 46. Details of services, other than auditing, carried out by the external auditor for the company and/or companies in a control relationship and an indication of the internal procedures for approving the hiring of such services and a statement on the reasons for said hire.

-As set out in section 41 above (identification of work) and in section 37 (internal procedures).
+As set out in section 41 above (identification of work) and in section 37. (internal procedures).

-47. Details of the annual remuneration paid by the company and/ or legal entities in a control or group relationship to the auditor and other natural or legal persons pertaining to the same network and the percentage breakdown relating to the following services.
+47. Details of the annual remuneration paid by the company and/or legal entities in a control or group relationship to the auditor and other natural or legal persons pertaining to the same network and the percentage breakdown relating to the following services.
 As set out in section 41 above.